 For first-year students, the honors curriculum begins with several General Education honors courses, including one of our signature requirements, the Honors Seminar Series.
 This series strengthens research methods, builds communication skills, and fosters an intellectual community among students.
 The first of these seminars helps hone critical-thinking skills; the second allows students to select from a wide range of topics taught by faculty from all corners of the campus.
 The series builds a foundation for lifelong learning while fulfilling a General Education requirement for the University.

 For students completing upper-level coursework, the honors curriculum offers the flexibility to focus their advanced honors courses in a track that best meets their academic goals.
 Most students apply to the departmental honors tracks in their major.
 Upper-level honors coursework concludes with the Capstone Experience, another signature element of the College’s curriculum.

-Note that the number and quality of applications for freshman admission affect the selectivity of the Commonwealth Honors College review process, which means that meeting the minimum criteria is not a guarantee of admission.
+Note that the number and quality of applications for freshman admission affect the selectivity of the Commonwealth Honors College review process.
 If you are not admitted as an incoming freshman, you may apply online as a current UMass Amherst student after you have completed one full-time semester with 12 or more graded credits at UMass Amherst.
 This online application process uses different criteria for acceptance, which are based on your college career at UMass Amherst.

-Note: If you have successfully completed a Commonwealth Honors Program at a Massachusetts community college, see a Commonwealth Honors College advisor upon arrival on campus regarding admission to the Commonwealth Honors College.
+Note: If you have successfully completed a Commonwealth Honors Program at a Massachusetts community college, see a Commonwealth Honors College advisor upon arrival on campus regarding eligibility to the Commonwealth Honors College.